bstraa/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-Python 2 because Python 3 has yet to be fully implemented.
-Python 2.7 also includes many commands found in Python 3 such as the change from 'print x' to 'print(x)'.
-You can check the version of python by typing in 'python --version' at the terminal.
+I installed Python 2 because you can still use much of Python 3 code and Python 2 is still more universally used.
+I wanted to make sure to understand the new changes to Python 3 without having to sacrifice knowledge of Python 2.
+You can check the version by typing 'python --version' in the terminal.

 ---